luloxi/PunkSociety/README.md

-A social dapp where interactions (likes, comments, and shares) are monetized 💰, allowing users to earn through engaging with their community 🫂.
+A social dapp where interactions are free, and mints are monetized 💰, allowing users to earn through engaging with their community 🫂.

-Privacy is a core value.
-We don’t sell ads 💬 or your data, but instead, we charge a small fee for every interaction.

 # 🤘 Features